badrap/preload/README.md

 ## Usage

+A modified of the following examples is available at [CodeSandbox](https://codesandbox.io/s/zywnmy35x?initialpath=%23%2Ffoo).

 ### Basic Setup

 This module exports a single function.
 Use this function to decorate your route definitions before passing them to vue-router: